 Search also allows you to select an orientation, and, once you have entered search terms, you also may have the option to limit your search to within the gallery you are browsing.

-2. Click on our Galleries page. *Browse galleries are preset catch-all searches allowing you to browse by categories (i.e. Health and Medicine), or image type (i.e. Illustrations, or Ads), or major era.
+2. Select the Galleries menu item.
+View by Featured Collections, or select one of the following browse options: browse by categories (i.e. Health and Medicine), or image type (i.e. Illustrations, or Ads), or major era.
 After the *Browse galleries are a set of alphabetically ordered featured topics with a handful of selected images (i.e. America at War, Helen Keller, etc).

 Galleries are just a subset of our content.
 You may search within a gallery.
 On specific topics, your best bet to find what you need is to use the main Search box.